RZMTL/rzssmtl/Apocalypse Girls Ch 4.md

 "Because having weaknesses is exactly what that means!"

-As they spoke, each supporting the Moonring Blade with one hand, Saria and Hildea indicated something with their intertwined hands.
+As they spoke, each supporting the Crescent Moon Blade with one hand, Saria and Hildea indicated something with their intertwined hands.
 It was the clocktower they had just jumped down from.

 Elsa followed the direction their hands pointed with her gaze and realized it, sealing her lips as she lost her calm composure.